View Document Text

 Estate Planning

-Our firm offers Estate Planning services to our clients that consists of education on estate planning
+Our firm offers Estate Planning services to our clients that consist of education on estate planning topics

-topics and the collection of general information necessary to complete a new estate plan or review a
+and the collection of general information necessary to complete a new estate plan or review a current

-current estate plan.
-We also assist the client in gathering the required information needed to provide
+estate plan.
+We also assist the client in gathering the required information needed to provide to outside

-outside estate planning firms so that an estate plan can be created or updated.
-Any and all fees paid
+estate planning firms so that an estate plan can be created or updated.
+In certain situations, our firm

 Retirement Plan Consulting Services